Challenging our strategies by making them visible

 How do we build brands with sustainability?
 How do we get people to choose, for example, what is good for themselves and the climate?
-When is it enough to offer information, and trust the consumers’ and citizens’ own choices – and when is it necessary to implement stronger regulations in the form of policies and procedures?

 Replacing carbon footprints with intellectual ones

-At the School of Economics and Management we work to answer the question of how we can create better conditions for sustainability, both in terms of social responsibility and with regard to the Earth’s resources.
+At the School of Economics and Management, we work to answer the question of how we can create better conditions for sustainability, both in terms of social responsibility and with regard to the Earth’s resources.
 Our researchers study what works best – how we can replace carbon footprints with intellectual footprints – and provide the Government with proposals for how we should work to achieve the best and most sustainable environment.

 An example of this is the recent project where our researchers developed a new method for measuring carbon emissions.
 Established ways of measuring carbon emissions can sometimes give misleading feedback on how national policies affect global emissions.
 In some cases, countries are even rewarded for policies that increase global emissions, and punished for policies that contribute to reducing them.